sfilip/firpm/README.md

 We opted to provide the end user with the choice of which version to use.
 This is mostly due to the fact that the MPFR multiple precision version of the routines require more external dependencies (GMP and MPFR) than the double and long double code, which the end user might not necessarily be willing to use.

+## Licencing

+The provided code is primarily GPLv3+ licenced.